When push comes to shove, don't forget the rule of threes of survival!

 This might be a full CBRN mask, all the way down to a wet bandana, depending on likely circumstances, weight, space, and even budget.

 Three minutes with severe bleeding is also a problem, and there are practical options for this.
 It includes various types of tourniquets and combat bandages.
 Although this is not considered as one of those in-demand skills.

 Three Hours Without Shelter

 Then a decent shelter (a good tent, insulating pad, and sleeping bag), while portable, tends to be larger and heavier than other equipment.
-But, it is often possible to make a shelter using material at hand.
+But, it is often possible to make a shelter using the material at hand.

-Basically, it is that the human body can only last in an environment which is significantly outside its “normal” range.
+Basically, it is that the human body can only last in an environment that is significantly outside its “normal” range.
 “Exposure” is perhaps the leading cause of death for those lost or trapped “in the wild.”

 If the body gets “too cold” or “too hot” long enough, it will shut down or at least result in serious injury.
 Thus, “shelter” requires materials and skills to keep the body dry when it is wet, warm when it is cold and/or cool when it is hot.